In 300 words… *cue writer’s block*

-As you face the task of putting yourself into words, here are some tips to pull off an A-grade essay, summed up in three C’s.
-You must be clear, concise, and compelling.
+As you put yourself into words, see below for some tips to pull off an A-grade college essay, summed up in three Cs.
+Do your best to be clear, concise, and compelling.

 1. To be CLEAR…